ALL Metrics

 Methods

 The MOODMIND application uses Natural Language Processing (NLP) with sentiment analysis techniques.
 MOODMIND offers both speech and text options and is available in Indonesian/English.
-The screening results were compared with those of the doctor’s autoanamnesis test.
-Single blinding is used so that doctors are unaware of the application test.
+The screening results were compared with physician clinical interview.
+Single blinding was used so that doctor was unaware of the application test.

 Results